jowharshamshiri/tdal/README.md

 ## System Architecture

-YAMLang is structured around a core engine that processes YAML configuration files and generates or executes the appropriate code at each layer of the application:
+TDAL is structured around a core engine that processes YAML configuration files and generates or executes the appropriate code at each layer of the application:

 ```
 ┌─────────────────────┐